Roadmap

 Minimum content:

-coalition-atlascrate with:Configfingerprint folding the coalition root and the set of citizen references the Atlas catalogues.Atlas::<CitizenCard>::readandAtlas::<CitizenCard>::publishtyped constructors.- A small state machine that commits citizen cards (metadata, endpoint hints, ticket-issuance roots, MR_TDs) per citizen reference, co-signed by the Atlas committee.
+coalition-atlascrate with:Configfingerprint folding the coalition root and the set of member references the Atlas catalogues.Atlas::<MemberCard>::readandAtlas::<MemberCard>::publishtyped constructors.- A small state machine that commits member cards (metadata, endpoint hints, ticket-issuance roots, TDX Measurements) per member reference, co-signed by the Atlas committee.
 The card format handles both lattices and standalone organisms.

 - Ticket-issuance support in the

-coalitionmeta-crate:TicketIssuerConfigplumbed intoCoalitionConfigwith derivation underCOALITION_ROOT.derive("tickets"). - Integration test: stand up two citizens (mocked — one
+coalitionmeta-crate:TicketIssuerConfigplumbed intoCoalitionConfigwith derivation underCOALITION_ROOT.derive("tickets"). - Integration test: stand up two members (mocked — one

 lattice, one organism), one Atlas module, optional